ncborcherding/TIRTL/README.md

 # TIRTL
-Code for paired TCR data analysis from TIRTL-seq experiments
+Code for paired TCR data analysis from TIRTL-seq experiments.